crisluengo/doxpp/docsrc/members.md

 ### "doc" (string)

-The full documentation, excluding the first line, which is in `"brief"`.['derived-class-member-id', 'derived-class-member-id', ...]
+The full documentation, excluding the first line, which is in `"brief"`.
 Should be rendered through a Markdown processor.

 ### "sections" (list)